-Before you enable verifications, you must ensure that you have implemented the appropriate file security and validations for document uploads and enabled the file upload API.
+Before you enable verifications, you must ensure that you have implemented the appropriate file security and validations for document uploads and enabled the Document Service POST /v1/dbs/files API so you can upload files to your system, see Securing and enabling the Files API.

-For more information about linked users, see "User account types" on page 143.
+For more information about linked users, see "User account types" on page 142.